muntakimrafi/PharmaHacks2022_AR-r-OW/README.md

 ## Navigating the repo

-We first perform an exploratory data analysis (see EDA notebook).
-We build inspiration to work with a model (see model notebook) that can handle the sparsity of the data.
+We first perform an exploratory data analysis (see EDA notebook) where we build inspiration for a tree based approach.
+Then we go on to build our xgboost model (see model notebook) and see comparison between models trained using all bacteria and functionally enriched bacteria.

 ## Discovery